eischaefer/deleteme/README2.md

 - PDS4 data type: ASCII_Real
 - Valid values: N/A
 - Minimum value: -1.7976931348623157e+308
-- Nillable: No
 - Maximum value: 1.7976931348623157e+308
-- Nillable: No
-- Nillable: No
-- Nillable: No
 - Nillable: No
 - Minimum occurrences: 0
 - Maximum occurrences: 1